 Our data tells us

 There is a need for significant development of homes within the borough to meet the needs of individuals and families, with a projected population growth of around 50,000 over the next decade, taking Harrow’s population to around 300,000.
 At March 2019 there were 4,762 council properties and 4,327 housing association properties.
-Harrow is ranked 287th out of 326 local authority areas where rank 1 has the highest percentage of social housing: this evidences a lack of social housing and there is also little affordable housing within the borough (particularly for families).
+Harrow is ranked 287th out of 326 local authority areas where rank 1 has the highest percentage of social housing: this evidences a lack of social housing and there is also little genuinely affordable housing within the borough (particularly for families).
 The diagram below shows the number and size of new affordable dwellings required in the borough to meet demand.